santosh2407/Design-and-Analysis-of-MOSFET-Characteristics-using-Silvaco-TCAD/README.md

 <img width="1010" alt="Untitled" src="https://user-images.githubusercontent.com/99958597/233800701-99fb9035-d19a-41b4-9c19-4323d2d5aba5.png">

 - This is the final result that was obtained.
-This graph which is extracted from the tonyplot represents the Drain Current graph.
+This is graph which is extracted from the tonyplot represents the Drain Current graph.
 This graph also gives a detailed picture of subthreshold region and threshold voltage.

 # Tools Used: